Sunday, December 30, 2012

 Monday, September 3, 2012

 I am one of the docents (tour guides) for the church.
 We open the church during the week for visitors.
-We only give tours when people want them.
-Mostly we answer tourists' questions about church customs in 1805, theology, local and New England history and architecture.
+We answer tourists' questions about church customs in 1805, theology, local and New England history, and sometimes even its architecture.
 We encourage people to walk around the church and the cemetery.

 One part of the building I have been studying is the window sash pattern.
-Many of the windows are arched.
-There are Palladian windows and double hung windows with half circle tops.
+The upper windows are arched: double hung windows with half circle tops.
+There are also Palladian windows.
 Where did the shapes of the curves in the arches come from?

-Fillmore had something in mind; how did he show the carpenter/joiner making the sash how those pointy pieces of glass and the muntins, the wood that holds them in place, were to be fashioned?
+Fillmore had a design in mind.
+How did he show the carpenter/joiner making the sash how those pointy pieces of glass and the muntins, the wood that holds them in place, were to be fashioned?

-Since I think that using circle geometry to determine the regulating architectural lines of buildings was common knowledge in 1800, I began my exploration with circles.
+The use of circle geometry to determine the regulating architectural lines of buildings was common knowledge in 1800.
+So I began my exploration with circles.

 Here is what I have found: